meelgroup/mis/README.md

 ```
 The system has found 19 variables to be a minimal independent support.
 It also prints the exact line you have to copy-paste to the top of your CNF file if you want to use our [ApproxMC](https://github.com/meelgroup/approxmc) approximate model counter.
 It is *highly* recommended to use MIS before running ApproxMC.

-In case the above doesn't terminate, you can ask the system to give you a non-minimal, but hopefully relatively small, independent support.
-Just add `--timeout X` where `X` is the number of seconds:
+In case the above doesn't terminate, you can push Ctrl+C and it will print the intermediary best independent set.
+Or you can run the above command with an explicit timeout using the `--timeout` option, giving timeout in seconds:

 ```
 $ ./mis.py --timeout 100 formula.cnf